scalabli/quo/docs/utils.rst

 Primarily this means that:

--   Click's :func:`echo` function will automatically strip ANSI color codes if the stream is not connected to a terminal.
+-   Quo's :func:`echo` function will automatically strip ANSI color codes if the stream is not connected to a terminal.
 -   the :func:`echo` function will transparently connect to the terminal on Windows and translate ANSI codes to terminal API calls.
 This means that colors will work on Windows the same way they do on other operating systems.

-Note for `colorama` support: Click will automatically detect when `colorama` is available and use it.
+Note for `colorama` support: Quo will automatically detect when `colorama` is available and use it.
 Do *not* call ``colorama.init()``!

 To install `colorama`, run this command::